Operator¶

 }

 This path updates the NAS security algorithm preference order for ciphering and integrity protection.
-The order determines which algorithms the network prefers during UE security capability negotiation.
-Changes take effect for the next UE registration.
+The order determines which algorithms the network prefers during subscriber device security capability negotiation.
+Changes take effect for the next subscriber registration.

 {